joeluna17/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM or the document object model is a object represenation of out HTML code.
+It is also thought of as a language neutral API that can be used to display our markup in to the client in the browser.
+The DOM is where we handle events and changes and deal with the user interation and update the markup accordingly.

 2. What is an event?

+An Event is where the user interacts with the browser and causes to action to take place in the DOM.
+Some exaples of an event is a click, mouseover, keyup, and many more.
+These events are paramount to give the used feedback when interating with our web page.

 3. What is an event listener?

+An Event listener is a method that is attached to some html element or window that listens for a specified event to trigger an action (execute some code) for feedback on the target.
+A good exaple of this would be a button with a click event listener added to it so that it pops up and alert box to say "hello, you clicked me.".

 4. Why would we convert a NodeList into an Array?

+As a default NodeList out the box we are able to loop through the nodelist with a .forEach() method.
+Converting a nodelist to an javascript array lets up use all the higher order functions that a js array has to offer (.map(), ,reduce(), filter()) and decreased complexity in use cases.

 5. What is a component?

+A Component simply put is a encapsulated piece of UI we use to compose web pages and Apps to keep our code DRY and increases resuablity.
+Here we are combining HTML, CSS, and JS to make an object.

 ### Git Set up